Fix mkdocs-multirepo package name in docs workflow (#270)

 go install github.com/golangci/golangci-lint/v2/cmd/golangci-lint@v2.11.4sudo apt install makeRun the network

-To set up the network yourself, follow the tutorial in the sample deployment scripts repository.
-It provides Ansible scripts with predefined inventories and playbooks for both local and remote cluster deployments.
+To set up the network yourself, follow the tutorial in the Fabric-X Ansible Collection repository.
+It provides Ansible scripts with predefined inventories and playbooks for both local and remote cluster deployments, but you don’t need to know Ansible to run them.
 Support for deploying a sample application will be added soon.

 Version compatibility matrix